What Is a Home Renovation Consultant (and Do You Need One)?

 The average home renovation project lasts six to eight months and involves around 15,000 decisions.
 Sometimes hiring a professional to guide you, keep you on track, and make some of those decisions is worth the investment.

-A home renovation consultant, also referred to as a home renovation coach, is like “an expert project manager for your remodel,” according to Realtor.com.
+A home renovation consultant, also referred to as a home renovation coach or a home improvement consultant, is essentially an expert project manager for your home remodel or renovation.
 But what exactly does a home renovation consultant do and do you need one?
 Read on as we explore a typical consultant’s role and the types of projects that benefit from one.